kiharalab/DOVE/README.md

   journal={Bioinformatics}
 }
 ```
+License: GPL v3.
+(If you are interested in a different license, for example, for commercial use, please contact us.)
+Contact: dkihara@purdue.edu

 ## Online platform: http://kiharalab.org/dove/
 ## What is Dove?
 **Dove is a docking model evaluation method based on 3D deep convolutional neural networks.**